 - Beware of depression: You and your loved ones should be aware that a rebound depression may happen after Zoloft discontinuation.
 Always stay alert for any symptoms of depression.
 If you do a daily exercise routine, you can prevent a rebound depression from happening or reduce its effects.
 Many studies have shown that exercise alone is able to reduce this condition significantly.

 - Keep your blood sugar under control: Avoid any type of junk food.
 If you do not watch the sugar and carbohydrates in your diet, your blood sugar may begin to fluctuate, causing an emotional imbalance.
-A healthy diet will make wonders for your general health and will reduce the withdrawal symptoms.
+A healthy diet will make wonders for your general health and will reduce the symptoms of Zoloft withdrawal.